blockchainsllc/in3-docs/docs/spec.md

 ## Binary Format

 Since Incubed is optimized for embedded devices, server may not only support JSON, but a special binary-format.
+You may wonder why we don't want to use any existing binary serialisation for json like cbor or others.
+The reason is simply, because we do not need to support all features JSON offers.
+The following features are not supported:
+- no escape sequences (this allows to use the string without copying it)
+- no float support (at least for now)
+- no string litersals starting with `0x` since this is always considered as hexcoded bytes
+- no propertyNames within the same object with the same key hash.

+Since we are able to accept these restrictions, we can keep the json-parser simple.
 This binary-format is highly optimized for small devices and will reduce the payload to about 30%.
 This is achieved with following optimizations:

 * All strings starting with `0x`are interpreted as binary data and stored as such, which reduces the size of the data to 50%.
+* Recurring byte-values will use references to previous data, which reduces the payload especially for merkle proofs.
 * All propertyNames of JSON-Objects are hashed to a 16bit-value, reducing the size of the data to a signifivant amount. (depending on the propertyName).

   the hash is calculated very easy like this:
   ```c